Ivaar/Skillchains/README.md

 The following commands allow you to hide/show the display information, they are saved on a per job basis.

-//sc ability      -- sch immanence, blue magic spells and pet skills.
+//sc spell      -- sch immanence and blue magic spells.

+//sc pet      -- smn and bst pet skills.

 //sc weapon       -- weapon skills.